How a Toner printer works

 Q- Colours are missing from my prints.

 Often, clogged printer heads may be mistaken for poor alignment.
-However, if colours are missing from your prints or the colours seems off, you will need to use the cleaning tool on the printer.
+However, if there are colours missing from your prints or the colours seems off, you will need to use the cleaning tool on the printer.

 Q- I am printing images but the colour is distorted.